CarsonDavis/CarsonDavis.github.io/_posts/2018-08-27-night_photography.md

 This is a stub post that I will eventually add more content to.

 I used to do a lot of night photography.
-At some point, I need to go back though my old hard drives and actually find all the good images, but for how, here are a couple that I ran across on an old flash drive.
+I need to actually go back though my old hard drives and find all the good images, but for now, here are a couple that I ran across on an old flash drive.

 Click on the photos and they will enlarge.

 ![img_desc](20506988_10155041253548795_4672899111366627623_o.jpg)
-_Huntsville at night_
+_Huntsville at sunset_

 ![img_desc](19702093_10154974182558795_908610629918399615_n.jpg)
 _Fireworks behind the Saturn V_